Central Railroad of New Jersey 113: Change in ownership

+Restoration

 Restoration work on No. 113 began in 1999 and took more than ten years to reach operational condition.
 The total restoration cost was over than $600,000 with many hours of volunteer labor, compounded by No. 113's minimal protection from the elements, a lack of No. 113's original parts and no heavy machinery.

 As a result, many replacement parts had to be made from scratch as there were no commercial builders producing steam locomotive parts.
 In one case the volunteers had to make a wooden cast of the original three-chime whistle by measuring an original CNJ whistle on hand.
 Some additional work included a replacement tender, which was fabricated by Oaks Welding in Buck Run, Pennsylvania.
 The engine was finally in steam after more than five decades after withdrawal on November 23, 2012.
 The Railway Restoration Project 113 Organization ran a test-run on the same day with more in 2013 and 2014.

 Excursion service

-After test runs concluded in late 2012 to mid-2013, the locomotive began running passenger excursions in late 2013 with RBM&N No. 125.
+After test runs concluded in late 2012 to mid-2013, the locomotive began running passenger excursions in late 2013 with RBMN No. 425.
 No. 113 continued running excursions both by itself and with No. 425 during the 2014 season.
-No. 113 has ran excursions across the Reading Blue Mountain and Northern Railroad's (RBMN) lines in cooperation with them every year since.
-For this the RBM&NR provides passenger cars and occasionally some helper locomotives to Railway Restoration Project 113.
+No. 113 has run excursions across the Reading Blue Mountain and Northern Railroad's (RBMN) lines in cooperation with them every year since, for this the RBMN provides passenger cars and occasionally some helper locomotives to Railway Restoration Project 113.
 Currently No. 113 operates out of Minersville, PA, at the Minersville Train Depot, hauling multiple excursions each year.